Aragon-Joaquin/Chat-Application/README.md

 _Relying primarily on WebSockets, JWT for auth and Postgresql as my DB._

-There's nothing to add since it's just a Real Time Chat on your browser, you can upload photos, talk and create/join rooms.
+**There's nothing to add since it's just a Real Time Chat on your browser, you can upload photos, talk and create/join rooms.**

-![image of one of the chats](wireframes/preview.png)
+![image of one of the chats](wireframes/preview.png) _(The UI error was forced only for demostration)_

 - 👎 **Downsides**: